cutiepi-io/cutiepi-doc/OSPortingGuide.md

     sudo gpasswd -a pi dialout
     sudo gpasswd -a pi input

-A gsettings file was added to set the default screen orientation lock:

-    .config/dconf/user

-This can be set manually:
-`gsettings set org.gnome.settings-daemon.peripherals.touchscreen orientation-lock true`

 ### System configuration

 A binary [cutoff](https://github.com/cutiepi-io/cutiepi-middleware/tree/master/cutoff) was added so systemd cuts the power while executing the actual system halt/poweroff: